suprateembanerjee/Content-Aware-Image-Resizing/README.md

 1. Install the dependencies using `pip`: `pip install -r requirements.txt`

-1. Now you should be able to implement and run the code as explained at the top of each exercise file.
+Run the files in terminal using descriptions at the beginning of each file.

 Image credits
 -------------